cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v4.0.0.md

 2. Run your wdio tests
 3. Add `**/wdio/__snapshots__/latest` to your `.gitignore`

-**NOTE:** The default visual-regression conf file has moved from `terra-toolkit/lib/wdio/visualRegressionConf.js` to `terra-toolkit/config/wdio/visualRegressionConf.js`.
+**NOTE:** The default visual-regression config file has moved from `terra-toolkit/lib/wdio/visualRegressionConf.js` to `terra-toolkit/config/wdio/visualRegressionConf.js`.
 This change was made to provide a consistent location for our reusable configuration files.

 ### AxeService
 The `axe-core` dependency was updated from `^6.7.7` to `^3.0.2`.